demogorgonzola/inspiremechanic/ProjectBlueprint.md

 ## Road Map (i.e. Production Map):

 1. Pyglet and PyDbLite installed and fully functioning.
 1. **Test functionality of installed Libraries**

 ### Phase 1, Underlying Systems
 1. Develop Entity System using PyDbLite
-      1. Initialize ESDB(Entity System DB) and write base Table
+  - i.
+Initialize ESDB(Entity System DB) and write base Table
-      1. Write hook to spawn subset databases of ESDB
+  - ii.
+Write hook to spawn subset databases of ESDB
-        1. Subset DB's should just subject ID or primary_key from ESDB
+    * Subset DB's should just subject ID or primary_key from ESDB
-      1. Write sanity checks for other systems to check for entity types, so they don't execute on missing data groups
+  - iii.
+Write sanity checks for other systems to check for entity types, so they don't execute on missing data groups
-      1. Write hook to spawn static databases
+  - iv.
+Write hook to spawn static databases
-        1. These should just be isolated databases that serves the given system
+    * These should just be isolated databases that serves the given system
-      1. Create **seemless** hook for searching DB
+  - v.
+Create _seemless_ hook for searching DB
-    1. **Test Database**
+  - **Test Database**
-    1. Develop Input System using Pyglet
+2. Develop Input System using Pyglet
-      1. Define a list of actions available to the player
+  - i.
+Define a list of actions available to the player
-      1. Spawn and Implement Action-Keybind static table
+  - ii.
+Spawn and Implement Action-Keybind static table
-      1. Write dummy hooks for _future_* action profiles
+  - iii.
+Write dummy hooks for _future_* action profiles
-        1. _Test_: Write temp action profiles for testing
+    * _Test_: Write temp action profiles for testing
-        Note: use input dummy profiles to test different systems
+    * Note: use input dummy profiles to test different systems
-    1. **Test Input on Entities**
+  - **Test Input on Entities**
-    1. Develop Time System
+3. Develop Time System
-      1. Just make a simple little script that reports time passed for others systems to use.
+    - i.
+Just make a simple little script that reports time passed for others systems to use.
 This can also track when a system last used it to easily give a time-passed result.
-    1. **Test Time**
+    - ii. **Test Time**
-    1. Develop Graphical System using Pyglet
+4. Develop Graphical System using Pyglet
-      1. Spawn and Implement subset DB for graphical data
+  - i.
+Spawn and Implement subset DB for graphical data
-        1. Use truncated format for gl_shapes and images
+    * Use truncated format for gl_shapes and images
-      1. _Test_: Write temp hooks for input system
+  - ii. _Test_: Write temp hooks for input system
-      1. Write dummy hooks for _future_* collision system
+  - iii.
+Write dummy hooks for _future_* collision system
-        Note: **Make sure graphical position reflects logical position**
+  - Note: **Make sure graphical position reflects logical position**
-    1. **Test Graphical system with Entities**
+  - **Test Graphical system with Entities**
-    1. Develop Collision System
+5. Develop Collision System
-        Note: Keep looking for a suitable library
+  - Note: Keep looking for a suitable library
-      1. Spawn and Implement subset DB for position, velocity, collisions data
+  - i.
+Spawn and Implement subset DB for position, velocity, collisions data
-      1. Implement simple 2d grid-based lookup system to speed-up entity search times.
+  - ii.
+Implement simple 2d grid-based lookup system to speed-up entity search times.
-      1. Write simple collision profiles for handling collisions
+  - iii.
+Write simple collision profiles for handling collisions
-      Note: Make sure that when entities are deleted/created they're reflected in the Collision system
+  - Note: Make sure that when entities are deleted/created they're reflected in the Collision system
-    1. **Test Collisions on Entities**
+  - **Test Collisions on Entities**
-    1. Develop AI System
+6. Develop AI System
-      1. Write a smattering of AI profiles
+  - i.
+Write a smattering of AI profiles
-      1. Write active loop to push AI profile through each of it's steps
+  - ii.
+Write active loop to push AI profile through each of it's steps
-      1. Test and tweak AI profiles, until challenging or fun ones arise
+  - iii.
+Test and tweak AI profiles, until challenging or fun ones arise
-      1. Repeat until you find at-least 5 good AI profiles to use
+  - iv.
+Repeat until you find at-least 5 good AI profiles to use
-      Note: AI profiles should reflect atmosphere, just don't sacrifice viability of challenge or fun
+  - Note: AI profiles should reflect atmosphere, just don't sacrifice viability of challenge or fun
-    1. **Test AI on Entities, try more complex multi-AI tests**
+  - **Test AI on Entities, try more complex multi-AI tests**
-    1. **Perform stress test**
+7. **Perform stress test**

 ### Phase 2, Overarching Systems
 1. Develop Battle System
-      1. Populate the ESDB with "characters"
+  - i.
+Populate the ESDB with "characters"
-        1. Include "alignment" for AI profile to register target
+    * Include "alignment" for AI profile to register target
-        1. Include "actions" for AI profile to use. weight actions
+    * Include "actions" for AI profile to use. weight actions
-        1. Include Aux Data relevant to other overarching systems
+    * Include Aux Data relevant to other overarching systems
-      1. Plug Input System into a "character"
+  - ii.
+Plug Input System into a "character"
-    1. **Test Battle System for "fun factor"**
+  - iii. **Test Battle System for "fun factor"**
-    1. Develop Health System
+2. Develop Health System
-      1. Alter "character" Table by adding Health
+  - i.
+Alter "character" Table by adding Health
-      1. Alter action profiles to either increase or decrease Health
+  - ii.
+Alter action profiles to either increase or decrease Health
-      1. Create context-switch and reset when health is 0
+  - iii.
+Create context-switch and reset when health is 0
-    1. **Test Health System for "fun factor"**
+  - iv. **Test Health System for "fun factor"**
-    1. **Tinker and adjust Battle System and Health System for better experience**
+  * **Tinker and adjust Battle System and Health System for better experience**
-    1. Develop Party System
+4. Develop Party System
-      1. Should just be a extension of the "alignment" field in the "character" Table
+  - i.
+Should just be a extension of the "alignment" field in "character"
-      Note: Later create actual "party" Table to add meta-data to rival party groups.
+  - ii. **Test Party System for "fun factor"**
-    1. **Test Party System for "fun factor"**
+  - Note: Later create actual "party" DB to add meta-data to rival party groups.
-    1. **Start play testing and start tweaking for weeks, months, however long**
+5. **Start play testing and start tweaking for weeks, months, however long**

-    **DURING THIS PHASE, IF THE OVERARCHING SYSTEMS ARE NOT-FUN/TRASH, QUICKLY THROW THEM OUT (Archive them), START OVER AND WRITE NEW PLAN**
+  - **DURING THIS PHASE, IF THE OVERARCHING SYSTEMS ARE NOT-FUN/TRASH, QUICKLY THROW THEM OUT (Archive them), START OVER AND WRITE NEW PLAN**

-###Phase 3, Core Concepts
+### Phase 3, Core Concepts
-    Do review over overarching systems to see if they reflect Core Concepts.
+* Do review over overarching systems to see if they reflect Core Concepts.
 If not, either find compromise or tweak overarching systems to find the core concepts.
 Overall, this shouldn't be radically different from the goal.
 However, as long as a fun experience has been made, then the core concepts can be abandoned for a later time.

-###Phase 4, **JUICE**
+### Phase 4, **JUICE**
-    **_<FUTURE REVISION>_**
+* **_FUTURE REVISION_**